Channel Coordination

 Originating Channel will not work if the triggering behavior is a custom event applied to the named user.
 In that case, there is no channel associated with the behavior; Airship will instead use the Fan Out strategy for delivery.

-For sequences, you select and configure channel coordination when adding each message.
-After clicking Add message content:
+For Sequences, you select and configure Channel Coordination when adding each message.
+After selecting Add message content:

 1. Select Originating Channel and the channels you want to send the message to.

 Drive engagement toward one strategic channel, for example, directing users to the app to save SMS or email cost.
-For when you want to define a priority for channel for users to engage with, e.g., 1) App, 2) Web, 3) Email.
+For when you want to define a priority for channel for users to engage with, for example, 1) App, 2) Web, 3) Email.

 Our priority channel system actively monitors events from your audience such as app opens and opt-in status changes to maintain as accurate a picture as possible of where your audience is reachable for messaging.
 This picture is only as accurate as the signals we get back from apps or the service providers we work with, however, and in some cases, due to platform limitations, we do not receive messaging channel state changes in real time.